Second Grade Screening 2015-2016 School Year

 December 4th- December 18th

 Nominations by both classroom teachers and parents are accepted for third through eleventh grade students.
+GATE site contacts will forward a list of students to the District Office to confirm eligibility.
+Permission letters go home to parents on December 5th.
 Signed permission to test is required for all students being evaluated for the program.

 Raven Progressive Matrices is administered at each school site for all third through eleventh grade students with signed permission.
 Students in grades 3 - 11 who rank in the 95th percentile or above will continue with the evaluation for the program.
 A folder containing the Gifted and Talented Evaluation Scales, Parent Inventory and Social Environment Factors form is prepared for each student that meets the 95th percentile cutoff.
 Call your child’s school or check the GATE calendar on this website for specific dates.